schotek/rfid-chafon-cf-ru5102/README.md

 Everything is functional on both x86 / a64 and Arm platforms (we have successfully tested both Raspberry Pi and Latte Panda).
 However, it should not be a problem to use it on both macOS and Windows.

+This is what you can see in system log if you scan your tag:

 ![Running example](./documents/running.png)

 Note: Excuse my English and don't be afraid to fix it :)